 When I first met Bilbo Baggins, he was a woman.

 I was eight years old, on a mysterious school trip to a spooky old building, with no real idea about what was going to happen to me or my classmates.
-The previous week, our teacher had told us to memorise a series of strange words which had left everyone else bemused, but me feeling desperately proud of my own cleverness, since I seemed to be the only kid in the class who recognised Dwalin and Balin and all the rest of them as the names of the thirteen dwarves from JRR Tolkien’s The Hobbit.
+My only clue had come the previous week.
+Our teacher had told us to memorise a series of strange names which bemused my fellow pupils, but left me feeling proud of my own cleverness, since I seemed to be the only kid in class who recognised Dwalin and Balin and all the rest of them as the thirteen dwarves from JRR Tolkien’s The Hobbit.

-It was just a few months since I’d read the book for the first time (it was my sister’s copy, the 1966 Unwin edition; I still have it but that’s okay: she never liked it).
-It transported my fevered child’s imagination in a way it had never been transported before.
+A few months earlier, I’d read The Hobbit for the first time.
+It was my sister’s copy, the 1966 Unwin paperback edition; I still have it on my bookshelf, but that’s okay: she never liked it.
+The book transported my fevered child’s imagination in a way it had never been transported before.
 Imagine my excitement, then, as a school coach carried us off, packed lunches gripped tightly in hand, to Middle Earth.

 Looking back, I can see the day for exactly what it was: a workshop laid on by a local drama group.
 For an eight year-old with an overactive imagination, it was pure magic.